zvada/technology/docs/software/koji-hub-setup.md

 [Tag list](https://koji.chtc.wisc.edu/koji/search?match=glob&type=tag&terms=osg-el%3F)

-These tags contains all the *package names* that we put into OSG; =koji add-pkg= adds to them. `osg-build` does this automatically.
+These tags contains all the *package names* that we put into OSG; `koji add-pkg` adds to them. `osg-build` does this automatically.
 The tags do not actually contain any builds (i.e. packages with version-release).
 All the other `osg-*` tags inherit from these (either directly or indirectly).
 The purpose of this is to make promoting builds easier, since it keeps you from having to run `add-pkg` when you promote.

 #### kojira-fake